dc25/geoSniff/README.md

 # Running the mapConnections program

-1. Run `make` to compile the `mapConnections` binary.
+* Run `make` to compile the `mapConnections` binary.
-2. Run the `mapConnections` binary to start the WebSockets server.
+* Run the `mapConnections` binary to start the WebSockets server.
+* Start a html server in the top level directory for the repository.
-3. In your browser, visit `mapConnections.html`
+* In your browser, visit `mapConnections.html`